 Jewish refugee from Belgium living in occupied France in 1942 marries a discharged military officer to avoid being deported to a concentration camp.
 By chance she meets an artist...

-Based on Diane Kurys' parents and the woman that came between them.
+Based on director Diane Kurys' parents and the woman that came between them.

 Dir: Diane Kurys | Miou‑Miou & Isabelle Huppert

-Sophisticated vampiress's male lover is dying so he seeks the help of a doctor, who specialises in aging.
-The Dr comes looking for her patient at his home but is greeted by the vampiress...
+A vampire is dying, so he seeks the help of a doctor, who specialises in aging.
+The Dr comes looking for her patient at his home but is greeted by his lover, a stunningly elegant vampiress ...

-Edinburgh Odeon, I overheard many girls hyperventilating during white t-shirt, wine-spill.
-Exquisite cinematography and soundtrack.
+In Edinburgh Odeon: I overheard some girls hyperventilating during the white t-shirt, wine-spill scene.
+Exquisite cinematography and killer soundtrack.
+It made my heart flutter.

 Dir: Tony Scott | Catherine Deneuve & Susan Sarandon